Opening 22 May, cost: €160m

 • The Kunsthaus Zurich will become Switzerland’s biggest art museum thanks to a SFr205m ($230m) extension by David Chipperfield Architects.
 Opening for previews in April and in full in October, the new building doubles the museum’s footprint and provides a home for Impressionist and post-Impressionist masterworks from the Emil Bührle collection.

-• The Philadelphia Museum of Art hopes to open more than 1,800 sq. m of new galleries for American, Modern and contemporary art this spring in the latest phase of its ambitious $233m renovation led by Frank Gehry.
+• The Philadelphia Museum of Art hopes to open more than 1,800 sq. m of new galleries for American, Modern and contemporary art on 7 May in the latest phase of its ambitious $233m renovation led by Frank Gehry.

-• Gehry’s craggy stainless-steel tower is also due to open this spring as the centrepiece of Luma Arles, the Luma Foundation’s 17-acre campus in the southern French town.
+• Gehry’s craggy stainless-steel tower is also due to open on 26 June as the centrepiece of Luma Arles, the Luma Foundation’s 17-acre campus in the southern French town.
 Inside will be exhibitions, archives, a library and a restaurant.

-• UCCA Edge, the third location of Beijing’s UCCA Center for Contemporary Art, is scheduled to open in Shanghai this spring.
+• UCCA Edge, the third location of Beijing’s UCCA Center for Contemporary Art, is scheduled to open in Shanghai on 22 May.
 The 5,000 sq. m centre will span three levels of a new mixed-use tower in the riverside area Suzhou Creek.

 • Moscow’s power plant arts centre GES-2, funded by the natural gas billionaire Leonid Mikhelson and designed by Renzo Piano, will open in summer or autumn with a soap opera-inspired exhibition by Ragnar Kjartansson.
 Facilities include galleries, performance spaces, a learning centre, apartments for artist residents and creative workshops.